NullDev/mathlib/README.md

 - modPow - Modular exponentiation of a base raised to an exponent modulo a number
 - modInv - Modular inverse of a number using the Extended Euclidean algorithm
 - modDiv - Modular division of two numbers
-- modSqrt - Tonelli–Shanks square root mod an odd prime p
+- modSqrt - Tonelli-Shanks square root mod an odd prime p
-- modNthRoot - Tonelli–Shanks nth root mod an odd prime p
+- modNthRoot - Tonelli-Shanks nth root mod an odd prime p
 - isPrime - Miller-Rabin primality test on 64-bit-size BigInts with deterministic base set
 - eulerCriterion - Euler's criterion for quadratic residues modulo a prime p
 - randomBigInt - Cryptographically-strong (hopefully) random bigint in given range